RustFields/rustfields.github.io/implementation/implementation-details.md

 In this case, we use `Box` because we have a type whose size can’t be known at compile time, and we want to use a value of that type in a context that requires an exact size.
 ### Macros

-Fundamentally, macros are a way of writing code that writes other code, which is known as metaprogramming.
+Fundamentally, macros are a way of writing code that writes other code, which is known as meta-programming.

 <div align="center"> <img src="/assets/images/rust-macro.png"> </div>

 ## Scala features

 ### Given Instances
-Given instances define canonical values of certain types that serve for synthesizing arguments to context parameters, defined by the `using` clause, letting the synthesization of repetitive arguments to the compiler.
-In our project, this mechanism is used in lieu of the scala 2's `implicits`.
+Given instances define canonical values of certain types that serve for synthesizing arguments to context parameters, defined by the `using` clause, letting the synthesis of repetitive arguments in functions.
+In our project, this mechanism is used instead of Scala 2's `implicits`.

 Here's an example of a function that utilizes context parameters: